koosha01/koosha01.github.io/_posts/2020-09-22-forensics-lessons-1.markdown

 ## Network
 ---
-By Network I mean the case you're given a pcap file to analyze the commutations between different parties present in the network.
+By "Network" I mean the case in which you're given a pcap file to analyze the commutations between different parties present in a network.
 I used *tshark* as the tool for my analysis.

-The first lesson I learned here was studying enough about the **present protocols**.
+The first lesson I learned here was to study enough about the **present protocols**.
 In my case there were two sides, one sending http packets to another, transferring a *PNG* file.
 The catch is, the order was wrong.
 So my job was to sort the packets in the right order, and then putting them together.
-A major time of mine wasted because of the knowledge I was missing about some http request header, so I couldn't sort the packets properly and got stock for a good deal of time.
+A major time of mine wasted because of the knowledge I was missing about some http request header, so I couldn't sort the packets properly and got stuck for a good deal of time.

-My advise here is to know everything needed about the protocol so you can analyze the tshark/wireshark output well.
+My advise here is to absorb the necessary knowledge about the protocol, so you can analyze the tshark/wireshark output well.
 Don't dig too deep, getting into things not related to the challenge, or too shallow not being able to understand what's going on.

 The [Wireshark display filter reference](https://www.wireshark.org/docs/dfref/) is so helpful to set the tshark/wireshark parameters right and get a nice analysis done.